 American Airlines has had to completely reimagine its Latin America strategy in the past couple of years.
 American used to have a close partnership with LATAM, but all of that changed when it was announced that Delta would buy a stake in LATAM, and the airline would leave oneworld.

-We’ve seen American launch a new partnership with GOL, and we’ve seen American invest in JetSMART and form a partnership with the airline.
-American has just announced the latest part of its Latin America strategy.
+We’ve seen American launch a partnership with GOL, and we’ve seen American invest in JetSMART and form a partnership with the airline.
+In September 2021 it was announced that American would invest in GOL, and that deal has now been completed.
+We now have a bit more info about what we can expect in terms of frequent flyer reciprocity.

-American Airlines will invest $200 million in GOL, in the form of purchasing 22.2 million newly issued preferred shares of the airline.
-With this, American will have a 5.2% stake in GOL.
-This remains subject to regulatory approval.
+American Airlines has invested $200 million in GOL, in the form of purchasing 22.2 million newly issued preferred shares of the airline.
+With this, American now owns a 5.2% stake in GOL.

-Furthermore, we can expect further commercial cooperation in the areas of purchasing, sales tools, and systems integrations.
-American will also be able to appoint one member to GOL’s board of directors, who will be granted membership and participation on GOL’s alliance committee and any other committee related to the partnership between American and GOL.
+With this investment and expanded partnership, we can expect further commercial cooperation in the areas of purchasing, sales tools, and systems integrations.
+American is also able to appoint one member to GOL’s board of directors, who is granted membership and participation on GOL’s alliance committee and any other committee related to the partnership between American and GOL.

 For those of you not familiar with GOL, it’s Brazil’s largest airline.
-The low cost carrier operates a fleet of around 130 Boeing 737s, and the airline is poised to grow even further, with well over 100 Boeing 737 MAXs still on order.
+The low cost carrier operates a fleet of around 140 Boeing 737s, and the airline is poised to grow even further, with over 100 Boeing 737 MAXs still on order.

 American & GOL expand codeshare agreement

 It was first announced in early 2020 that American Airlines and GOL would introduce a codeshare agreement, making it easy for passengers to book itineraries that include travel on both airlines.
-The airlines are now taking that a step further — American and GOL have entered into an exclusive codeshare agreement.
+With American’s investment, the airlines have taken that a step further — American and GOL have entered into an exclusive codeshare agreement.

 American & GOL expand loyalty program offerings

-Most exciting for consumers is that American AAdvantage and GOL SMILES will be expanding their loyalty offerings in 2022:
+Most exciting for consumers is that American AAdvantage and GOL SMILES are expanding their loyalty offerings in 2022 (though we don’t know anything about the timeline beyond it being this year):

 - American AAdvantage and GOL SMILES members will have full reciprocal mileage earning and redemption opportunities